Assessments in District 41

 Following the assessment, the teacher can use the Fountas and Pinnell Continuum of Literacy Learning to determine strategies and texts that will help the student develop as a reader.
 Students who need extra support may receive instruction that uses the Leveled Literacy Intervention program, which was also created by Fountas and Pinnell.
 These components complement the assessment system and help teachers provided unified instruction that meets the rigor of the Common Core State Standards.

-FOR INFORMATION ON PARCC (The Partnership for Assessment of Readiness for College and Careers) CLICK HERE!
+FOR INFORMATION ON IAR (The Illinois Assessment of Readiness) and Common Core CLICK HERE!